MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 For more background information and tutorials about using XAML Islands, see the following articles and resources:

 * [Modernize a WPF app tutorial](modernize-wpf-tutorial.md): This tutorial provides step-by-step instructions for using the wrapped controls and host controls in the Windows Community Toolkit to add UWP controls to an existing WPF line-of-business application.
 This tutorial includes the complete code for the WPF application as well as detailed instructions for each step in the process.
+* [XAML Islands code samples](https://github.com/microsoft/Xaml-Islands-Samples): This repo contains Windows Forms, WPF, and C++/Win32 samples that demonstrate how to use XAML Islands.
 * [XAML Islands v1 - Updates and Roadmap](https://blogs.windows.com/windowsdeveloper/2019/06/13/xaml-islands-v1-updates-and-roadmap): This blog post discusses many common questions about XAML Islands and provides a detailed development roadmap.